 There are a number of saddening stories out this week on a topic close to my heart: Depression.

-As a sufferer of early-onset major depression, I can tell you that antidepressants are certainly helpful, and that the placebo effect is not always the curative factor.
+I have early-onset double depression (major depression and dysthymia), and I can tell you that antidepressants are certainly helpful, and that the placebo effect is not always the curative factor.
 Antidepressants work, and they saved my life and the lives of many people like me.
 Antidepressants rock!
 Of course, they are also problematic, but to throw them under the placebo bus is irresponsible in the extreme.

 Thankfully, Tami Simon of Sounds True asked me to revisit my work and to rewrite it from my current understanding.
 Now, the depression chapter in The Language of Emotions: What Your Feelings Are Trying to Tell You, and in fact many of the emotion chapters, supports the use of medical interventions.
 I have also been able to understand and articulate the many differing forms of depression, and this is something that is sorely missing from media stories about antidepressants and their efficacy.
 I still call depression Ingenious Stagnation, but I have more clarity and depth in my approach to it now, thank goodness.
 Here’s an excerpt from the book: